-- 1. When the circumstances surrounding the mass influx have led to the separation of families which already existed in the country of origin, the Member States shall authorise the entry and residence of the following persons: - (a) the spouse or unmarried partner in a stable relationship, if the legislation of the Member State concerned treats unmarried couples in the same way as married couples; - (b) the children of the couple referred to in point (a) or of the applicant, on condition that they are unmarried and dependent and without distinction according to whether they were born in or out of wedlock or adopted; - (c) other family members if they are dependent on the applicant or have undergone particularly traumatic experiences or require special medical treatment. - 2.
-Families may be reunited at any time during the period of temporary protection until two months before the end of the maximum two-year period.
-Reunited family members shall be granted residence permits under the temporary protection scheme.
+- 1. When the circumstances surrounding the mass influx have led to the separation of families which already existed in the country of origin, the Member States shall authorise the entry and residence of the following persons: - (a) the spouse or unmarried partner in a stable relationship, if the legislation of the Member State concerned treats unmarried couples in the same way as married couples; - (b) the children of the couple referred to in point (a) or of the applicant, on condition that they are unmarried and dependent and without distinction according to whether they were born in or out of wedlock or adopted; - The B, D, E, F, IRL, NL, A and UK delegations believed that the provisions proposed by the Commission were too detailed (in particular paragraph 1), which risked causing problems in relation to laws in force and the case law of various Member States. - The D delegation entered a reservation. - The E delegation stated that it would be sufficient to point out that Member States must respect the right of displaced persons to lead a normal family life without granting better conditions than the ones offered to refugees. - The F delegation also recalled the discussions concerning the proposal for a Directive on the right to family reunification, where the notion of durable stay was crucial.
+It added that if family members enjoying temporary protection were located in different Member States, it is clear that the greatest efforts should be made in order to reunite them. - The A delegation also wanted to specify the duration of the right to stay of the reunited family members shall be the same as that of the applicant. - The A and UK delegations also stressed that it should be limited to the nuclear family, i.e. spouses and unmarried children who are minors, and that other situations should be treated on a case-by-case basis by the Member States for humanitarian reasons.

-The IRL and UK delegations wanted clarification of family members covered by this provision.
-The UK delegation raised the issue of dependants who are not family members.
-The EL delegation pointed out that problems had arisen in practice as a result of providing proof of a family relationship.
+The GR delegation entered a reservation considering that these provisions were not appropriate in the context of temporary measures.
+It pointed out that problems had arisen in practice as a result of providing proof of a family relationship.
 It believed that the issue should be addressed in the context of the model pass to be adopted in accordance with Article 26(4).
+The L delegation stated that family reunification could lead to exceeding the capacities declared by Member States under Article 25.
+It suggested fixing such capacities as the maximum limit of persons which can be accepted by Member States.
+In view of the above :